k0d3x8its/kos-burn-bar/README.md

 ---

-## Known Limitations

-### Reset time is approximate (~15–25 min variance)

-The RESETS IN countdown will never exactly match claude.ai's timer.
-The reason is structural: when Claude Code starts a session, it sends initialization requests to Anthropic's servers (loading `CLAUDE.md`, system prompts, memory files) before writing any records to the local JSONL log.
-Anthropic's 5-hour clock starts on receipt of that first API request.
-The JSONL file only starts recording from your first actual chat message — by then, 15–25 minutes of the window have already elapsed invisibly.

-This gap cannot be closed.
-The plugin has no access to Anthropic's server-side session start time.
-The countdown is prefixed with `~` to reflect this.

-### Token limit is approximate

-Claude Pro's 5-hour token limit is not a fixed number — Anthropic adjusts it dynamically based on platform demand and server load.
-A calibration done during off-peak hours (higher limit) will read incorrectly during peak hours (lower limit).
-See [Calibrating the Token Limit](#calibrating-the-token-limit) for recalibration steps.

----

 ## Notes

 - **Desktop only** — requires filesystem access to `~/.claude/projects/`
 - **Pro plan users** — the API COST RATE and "used via API" figures show what your usage would cost at pay-per-token API rates.
 Your actual charge is your flat subscription fee.
-- **Token limits are dynamic** — Anthropic adjusts your 5-hour ceiling based on platform load.
-The burn bar is an approximation; always cross-check with claude.ai when precision matters.
 - The burn bar is a read-only observer — it never writes to or modifies Claude Code's session files.

 ---